cscorley/dissertation/chapters/4_dit/1_method.md

 The document extraction process for the changesets remains the same as covered in Section \ref{sec:flt-approach}.
 The document extraction process for the developer corpus is straightforward.
-Following @Matter-etal_2009, each developer will have their own document consisting of each changeset they have committed to the source code repository.
+Following @Matter-etal_2009, each developer will have their own document, or profile, consisting of each changeset they have committed to the source code repository.
 That is, a developer document consists of only words they have changed.
 There may be weighting schemes to this [@Shokripour-etal_2013], such as only considering words which they have added or removed, while ignoring context words.

 The right side of Figure \ref{fig:changeset-flt} illustrates the retrieval process.
 Like in Section \ref{sec:flt-approach}, the key intuition to our